 Cooler weather brings the return of the Mesonet Freeze Monitor

-Cold weather is making its appearance with frost advisories issued this last weekend and freeze warnings this week.
+The first freeze of the season occurred in September, and a hard freeze is expected this weekend.
+The Freeze Monitor is a handy tool to check conditions in your area.
+Have freezing conditions been recorded?
+How does it compare to average?
 The average freeze date in northwest Kansas is as early as the last week in September.
 However, southeast Kansas does not usually see freezing temperatures until the end of October (Figure 1).
-Average dates for the first occurrence of 24-degree F temperatures are even later (Figure 2).
+Average dates for the first occurrence of 24 °F temperatures are even later (Figure 2).

 Figure 1.
 Average fall freeze dates (Weather Data Library).